How to Be Debt-Free (and Worry Free) | Our Comprehensive Guide

 Set up automatic payments.
-This ensures you never miss a payment, incurring late fees and impacting your credit score.
-Remember, you can always make an additional payment, so if your automatic payment didn’t cover the balance, manually pay the rest.
+This ensures you never miss a payment, so you avoid late fees and protect your credit score.
+Remember, you can always make an additional payment, so if your automatic payment doesn’t cover the balance, manually pay the rest.

 Never—and we mean never—get a cash advance.
-That ATM ka-ching comes at a cost.
-Here are three reasons cash advances are the ultimate no-no:
+That ATM ka-ching comes at a high price.
+Here are three reasons why cash advances are the ultimate no-no:

 Transaction fees.
-You’ll usually pay this not once, but twice (one fee from the ATM and one fee from the credit card).
+You’ll pay not just once, but twice.
+One fee from the ATM and another fee from the credit card company.

 Interest rates.
-Cash advance rates are generally much higher than purchases, usually hovering around 29 percent!
+The interest rate for cash advances is generally much higher than it is for purchases, usually hovering around 29 percent!

 Immediate interest accumulation.
-Unlike purchases, interest begins adding up the moment the ATM spits out the cash.
-So even if you are paying your balance every month, you’re still going to pay interest on that advance no matter what.
+Unlike making purchases on your credit card, interest starts adding up the moment the ATM spits out the cash.
+So even if you are paying your balance every month, you’re still going to pay interest on that cash advance no matter what.

 Finally, we always recommend setting up an emergency fund, so whenever a true emergency arises (like car troubles or losing a job—not buying the latest smartphone), you can pull money from your own funds without reaching for the credit cards.
 You might be surprised to realize that life without credit cards isn’t so bad after all, and that living without them reduces financial stress.
 If you ultimately decide to give them up for good, more power to you!